code61/short_format_notes/_sessions/c3prep/4_command_line.md

         $ cd Documents

-5. Create the folder for the coding course:
+5. Practice creating a new folder:

-        $ mkdir coding_course
+        $ mkdir my_new_folder

 6. Move into that folder:

-        $ cd coding_course
+        $ cd my_new_folder

 7. Move back up to the folder above

         $ cd ..

 8. Move back into the coding course folder.
-This time don't type out coding_course - just type out the first few letters and hit `Tab`:
+This time don't type out my_new_folder - just type out the first few letters and hit `Tab`:

-       $ cd coding_course
+       $ cd my_new_folder

 9. In the Finder (Mac) or My Computer (Windows) find the folder that you just created.
 {% endexercise %}